-Level 3: Human drivers are still required in Level 3 cars, but under certain traffic or environmental conditions can shift safety-critical functions completely to the vehicle.
+Level 3: Human drivers are still required in Level 3 cars, but under specific traffic or environmental conditions can shift safety-critical functions entirely to the vehicle.
 It means that the driver is still present and will intervene if necessary but that the situation does not have to be monitored as it did for previous levels.

 1. Unpredictable road conditions

 Road conditions may vary from place to place and can be extremely unpredictable.
-In certain cases, roads are smooth and marked, but the road conditions in other cases have deteriorated considerably.
-There are lane-free roads, potholes and tunnels where signals are not clear.
+In some instances, roads are smooth and marked, but the road conditions in other cases have deteriorated considerably.
+There are lane-free roads, potholes, and tunnels where signals are not clear.
 Road marking lines around the globe are also different.
-Most self driving cars rely heavily on highly detailed 3D maps that communicate intersections, stop signs, ramps and buildings with automotive computer systems.
+Most self-driving cars rely heavily on highly detailed 3D maps that communicate intersections, stop signs, ramps, and buildings with automotive computer systems.
 They combine these maps with sensor readings to find a way around.
 Very few roads to this degree have been mapped.
 Maps may also be outdated as conditions change.
 For now, the main task of automated vehicle promoters is to map roads.